 In 2019, Apple TV Plus and Disney Plus both launched.
 And although the new services may not have as many TV shows and movies as Netflix and Amazon Prime Video in their vaults, they offer up great content both new and old with big plans for the future.

 However, if you're looking to sign-up for just one streaming service, we recommend sticking with the two current favorites and choosing between either Netflix or Amazon Prime Video.
 But how do you decide which is for you?

-It gets even more difficult if you’re trying to choose between two of the most popular services, Netflix and Amazon Prime Video: Both offer fantastic original content, and both are available on lots of different platforms, whether you want to watch on your TV, your smartphone, or your laptop.
+Both have back catalogues of great movies and TV shows and offer fantastic original content too.
+They're also both available on lots of different platforms, whether you want to watch on your TV, your smartphone, or your laptop.

 To help you decide, we’ve put together this handy guide to the top two streaming services available today.